milochristiansen/ChiselAndSaw/README.md

 * Fix the inventory item transparency issues.
 * Block matrial and other properties should be based on the source block type (needs two chiseled block varients, wood and stone).
-* Greedy meshing.
 * Compress the voxel data.
-* Figure out how to apply AO
+* Figure out how to apply AO.